stanmaz/BBOalert/README.md

 ## Installation

-BBOalert extension is not compatible with touch screens.
+Note : on devices with touch screens, mouse or touchpad should be used.

 ### Firefox